funcool/promesa/doc/user-guide.md

 ## Performance overhead

-The **promesa** is a lightweight abstraction built on top of native facilities (`CompletableFuture` in the jvm and `js/Promise` on cljs).
+_promesa_ is a lightweight abstraction built on top of native facilities (`CompletableFuture` in the JVM and `js/Promise` in JavaScript).

-Internaly we have heavy use of protocols in order to expose a polimorphic and user friendly api, and this have a little overhead on top of raw usage of `CompletableFuture` or `Promise`.
-This is the latest micro benchmark (2019-09-17) that shows the real overhead of this library in contrat to use plain native abstractions:
+Internally we make heavy use of protocols in order to expose a polymorphic and user friendly API, and this has little overhead on top of raw usage of `CompletableFuture` or `Promise`.
+This is the latest micro benchmark (2019-09-17) that shows the real overhead of this library in contrast to the use of native abstractions:

 ```clojure
 (run-bench (simple-promise-chain-5-raw))